 - Residence Life staff and Maintenance staff will be notified of the presence of the ESA as appropriate.

 - Neighbors, where applicable in residence halls, will be notified that the Owner will be living with an ESA as an accommodation.

 - Should there be conflicting considerations between the Owner approved for an ESA and the needs of roommate(s), apartment mate(s), or housemate(s), such as health/allergy conditions, either the Owner requesting the emotional support animal or the non-approving roommate(s), apartment mate(s), or housemate(s) may be moved to a different location based on space availability.
 This determination is made jointly between the Director of Residence Life and the Disability Services Coordinator.

 - The Owner may opt to use an ESA Notification Poster, provided by the DSC.

 - Denial of Accommodation/Appeal:

-- If the individual is unwilling to accept the denial, Disability Services will provide written notification to the individual and the Office of Residence Life of the denial, the reasons for the denial, and the right to appeal the decision, and the procedures for that appeals The notification shall be in writing and made within seven (7) business days of the notification from the individual of his/her unwillingness to accept any of the alternative accommodations offered or the determination that there are no alternative accommodations available.
+- If the Owner is unwilling to accept the denial, Disability Services will provide written notification to the Owner and the Office of Residence Life of the denial, the reasons for the denial, the right to appeal the decision, and the procedures for the appeals The notification shall be in writing and made within seven (7) business days of the notification from the individual of his/her unwillingness to accept any of the alternative accommodations offered or the determination that there are no alternative accommodations available.